deniz-oezdemir/Born2beRoot/README.md

 # Get system architecture
 arch=$(uname -a)

+- uname -a: This command is used to display system information.
+The -a option stands for "all," and it prints all available information about the system.
+- $(...): Command substitution.
+The result of uname -a is stored in the variable arch.

 # Count the number of physical CPUs
 cpuf=$(grep "physical id" /proc/cpuinfo | wc -l)

+- wc -l: Counts the number of lines.
+- grep see below

 # Count the number of virtual CPUs
 cpuv=$(grep "processor" /proc/cpuinfo | wc -l)